 Schedule of compensation: The schedule of compensation is the basis for calculating the degree of disability.
 It indicates the level of disability to which the complete loss of the capacity of a particular body part or sensory organ corresponds.
 For example, the amputation of an arm corresponds to a degree of disability of 75%.
 Click here for the glossary article.

-Your accident insurance will pay if you are permanently physically or mentally impaired as a result of an accident (the so-called disability).
-Without additional benefits, for example progression, the payout increases linearly with the degree of disability.
+Your accident insurance will pay if you are permanently physically or mentally impaired as a result of an accident.
+Without additional benefits such as progression, the payout increases linearly with the degree of disability.
 In concrete terms, this means that 50% disability corresponds to a payout of 50% of the base sum.